When businesses enter a phase of rapid, dizzying growth, it is easy to lose sight of what made them great in the first place: People.

 As the company scales its products to help bridge the communication gap between people and machines so that every person can be heard, it is also paying close attention to its people: Listening to them and placing them first.

-“Uniphore has a very strong people strategy with LinkedIn as a platform and a partner.
-This has helped it get and keep not just the right talent, but more importantly, more diverse talent that will prepare the company for the future.
-When preparation meets opportunity, there is growth.”
+“We have a very strong people strategy with LinkedIn as a platform and partner that will help us not just get the right talent, but more importantly, more diverse talent that will prepare us for growth.
+When preparation meets opportunity, you get growth.”